kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

    Example: I would like to explicitly allow all pods in my cluster to reach kubeDNS.

-2. As a cluster administrator, I want to have the option to enforce network level access controls that facilitate network multi-tenancy and strict network level isolation between multiple teams and tenants sharing a cluster via use of namespaces or groupings of namespaces per tenant.
+2. As a cluster administrator, I want to have the option to enforce in-cluster network level access controls that facilitate network multi-tenancy and strict network level isolation between multiple teams and tenants sharing a cluster via use of namespaces or groupings of namespaces per tenant.